 - Dogs must always be on leash, bring your own bags for pet waste, and remember water for your pet…no water will be available onsite.

 Our address is: Warren H. Corning Visitor Center or the Katharine Holden Thayer Center — 9550 Sperry Road, Kirtland, Ohio

 Dogs at Holden

 Dogs are welcome at The Holden Arboretum.
 With more than 20 miles of walking and hiking trails through the gardens and natural areas, there are plenty of places to explore with your pet.
 Please remember to keep your canine companions on a leash while visiting.
-Guests should also remember that the Corning Visitor Center, the Myrtle S. Holden Wildflower Garden, the Murch Canopy Walk and the Kalberer Emergent Tower are a dog-free zone.
+Working service animals for the disabled are allowed on the Murch Canopy Walk and Kalberer Emergent Tower, however other pets are not permitted.

 The Holden Arboretum is a smoke and vapor free facility, banning the use of tobacco products and e-cigarettes.
-Smoking will be permitted in the parking areas and in personal vehicles.
+Smoking is not permitted anywhere on arboretum property.

 All patrons entering the premises voluntarily assume all risks and dangers incidental to admission and/or any event, and waives and releases all claims against the Holden Arboretum, its affiliated companies, partners, joint ventures, representatives, members, designees, officers, directors, shareholders, employees, attorneys, agents, successors, and assigns.
 Admission is subject to compliance with all laws and facility rules and the patron consents to reasonable examinations and searches to ensure compliance.
 Failure to comply with the law or facility rules may result in refusal of admission or expulsion.